Understanding GDPR

 Key Responsibilities of a GDPR Data Controller

-2. Data Minimisation: Collecting and processing only the necessary personal data that is required for the specified purpose.
+- Data Minimisation: Collecting and processing only the necessary personal data that is strictly required for the specified, explicit purpose, and ensuring the data is processed only for as long as necessary.

-5. Accountability: Demonstrating compliance with GDPR principles and maintaining relevant documentation.
+- Accountability: Actively demonstrating compliance with all GDPR principles and maintaining relevant documentation and records of processing activities.

 For a comprehensive guide to GDPR compliance, refer to our GDPR compliance checklist.